hongxiangqiu/AC209A-report/eda.md

 As a conclusion, many features have pretty strong correlations with the response (rating).
 Therefore, ensembling a content filtering based model is likely to improve the final model.
-Due to the page limitation, we can't put all of our plots in this report.